 So is free RAM completely bad?

-So if that’s the case, does it mean that android should choke the RAM and not leave any space free?
+So with what we now know, does it mean that Android should choke the up RAM and not leave any space free?
+Well no. Not exactly.

 In order words, free RAM is not entirely wasted RAM.